AnKing-VIP/AnkiWeekendsAndHolidays/README.md

+<b>With the advent of FSRS scheduling, the newest versions of Anki come with a built-in option to reduce reviews on any day of the week.
+This add-on may still be useful for Anki users who choose not to use FSRS.</b>

 <b>This add-on was funded by Anki Mastery Course.
 Please consider supporting our work using the links below so we can continue to fund add-on projects like this.</b>

 You must be on Anki 2.1.28 or higher to use this add-on.